-On the one hand, it offers a wide range of menswear in some great styles that you basically can’t find anywhere else, and sells them at prices that are attractively (and almost suspiciously) low.
+It carries both formal and casual wear in a wide range of styles that you basically can’t find anywhere else, and sells them at such low prices they’re hard to resist.

-Arguably Zara’s closest competitor, the Sweden-based brand H&M has a similar reputation, known for stylish and trendy pieces that resemble runway fashion, but at significantly lower prices.
+Arguably Zara’s closest competitor, the Sweden-based H&M has a similar reputation, known for stylish and trendy pieces that resemble runway fashion, but at significantly lower prices.

 The quality of H&M’s stuff is comparable to Zara’s, which is to be expected—there’s usually a tradeoff between price and quality, and when the clothes are this affordable, the quality isn’t always the highest.

 With that said, I’ve actually had pretty good luck with H&M over the years, especially with staple pieces like tees and sweatshirts.